eduardz1/CUDA-Path-Tracer/report/report.typ

   / BlockSize: The `dim3` size of the block for launching the kernel / NumSamples: The number of samples for each pixel, to obtain a clean image, each pixel needs to be sampled randomly a high number of times to eliminate the noise
   / NumImages: The number of images to average to obtain the final image, this provides the same effect as increasing the number of samples, but can be used to avoid kernels with too high of a block size
+  / Depth: The maximum depth of the ray tracing algorithm, this is the number of times a ray can bounce before it is considered lost.
+We fix this at 50, which we consider a good tradeoff between quality and performance
   / AverageWithThrust: A boolean flag that allows us to choose between averaging the images with a custom kernel or with the `thrust::transform` function, this was done mainly to explore NVIDIA's `thrust` library and see if our naive implementation is competitive with it
   / State: The random state generator, we explored the default generator and the Philox generator